Markdown Table Generator guide

 When should I use the Markdown Table Generator?

 Use it when your task matches one of these common needs: Create quick comparison tables for blog posts, docs, and project notes.
 Turn a small list of rows into GitHub-flavored Markdown syntax.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the exact text, spacing, line breaks, format, or platform rule the page asks for.

 What is the Markdown Table Generator doing with my inputs?